Constraints on Primordial Black Holes from Galactic Diffuse Synchrotron Emissions: Constraints on the PBH Abundance

 \subsection{Synchrotron Signals of PBHs}

+In calculation of synchrotron signals of PBHs, we can safely neglect the extragalactic contributions to the signals and consider only the synchrotron emissions produced within the Galaxy.
+This is due to the very small averaged magnetic field strength $B\sim \mathrm{nG}$ on cosmological scales \cite{Amaral:2021mly}, which strongly suppresses the emissivity since it scales approximately as $\propto B^2$.
 In Fig.~\ref{fig: sky_DM_SUNE} and Fig.~\ref{fig: sky_DM_JF12}, we show sky maps of synchrotron signals of PBHs with NFW and Burkert DM profiles (left and right) at 22 MHz, 150 MHz, and 408 MHz (top to bottom), assuming a monochromatic mass function with $M_c=5\times 10^{14}\,\mathrm{g}$, GH CR propagation model, and SUNE and JF12 GMF models, respectively.
 All maps are computed with $f_\mathrm{PBH}=10^{-8}$.
 The 22 MHz and 150 MHz maps correspond to the frequencies at which the strongest single-frequency constraints on $f_\mathrm{PBH}$ are obtained for the SUNE and JF12 models, respectively (see Fig.~\ref{fig: fPBH-freq} below).
 The 408 MHz map is shown because it corresponds to the frequency at which the observational sky map is minimally contaminated by non-synchrotron processes.
 Dark regions on the Galactic disc towards the Galactic center in the maps at 22 MHz and 150 MHz arise from free-free absorption, which diminishes at higher frequencies and becomes negligible at 408 MHz.
 It can be seen that Burkert profile predicts weaker synchrotron signals than those predicted by NFW profile towards the region near the Galactic center, where the Burkert profile predicts a smaller DM density.